 1. Cardiovascular Health

-Scientific research has shown that pantethine, a derivative of vitamin B5, may help to total cholesterol as well as lower LDL (bad) cholesterol.
+Scientific research has shown that pantethine, a derivative of vitamin B5, may help to lower total cholesterol as well as lower LDL (bad) cholesterol.
 The subjects of the 2011 study were North Americans who had low to moderate risk of developing heart disease.
 (17)

 2. Wound Healing